Hayedeh: Pahlavi era (1968–1978)

-Ma'soumeh Dadehbala was born on April 10, 1942 in Tehran.
-She was the elder sister of another popular singer Mahasti.

 Her professional career began in 1968 as a singer on a Persian traditional music program in Radio Tehran called "Golhâye Rangârang" (گلهای رنگارنگ "Colorful Flowers") directed by Davoud Pirnia.
 Hayedeh studied Avaz (Persian vocal music) with the Persian violinist and composer Ali Tajvidi.

 "Azadeh" (1968), which was composed by Ali Tajvidi, with lyrics by Rahi Moayeri, was Hayedeh's first official hit and debut also.
 It was first performed in 1968 on Radio Tehran with the Gol-ha Orchestra.
 In this year she released another titled Raftam (1968).

-In the 1970s, Hayedah added Persian pop music to her classical Persian repertoire.
+In the 1970s, Hayedeh added Persian pop music to her classical Persian repertoire.
 In this period Hayedeh worked with several songwriters, such as Fereydoun Khoshnoud, Jahanbakhsh Pazouki, Anoushiravan Rohani and Mohammad Heydari.
 "Bezan Tar", "Gol-e Sang", "Nowrouz Aamad", and "Soghati" were among her works during this period.